Skip to content

 ai-toolsl-and-dleadership

-Something I keep noticing in conversations with L&D leaders: they know AI is coming for their function, they just don’t know how fast.
+L&D leaders I talk to know AI is coming for their function.
+They just don’t know how fast.

 Most of them are still thinking about AI as a content creation tool, a faster way to write course descriptions or generate quiz questions.
 And sure, it does that, but that’s like saying the internet is a faster fax machine.
 The real shift is much bigger.